Doing Our Research

 Adding a Blur

-We changed the blending mode on our dark layer to “Hard Light.”
+We changed the blending modes on our dark layer to “Hard Light.”
 After we’ve changed our blending mode, we added a Gaussian Blur.
 This effect helped blend what we’ve painted.
 An obvious problem that arose was the Color.
 A simple Hue/Saturation Adjustment Layer helped us tone the Color down a bit and made the image a bit more realistic.
 We brought the Saturation down and the Lightness up to add realism to the photo.
 We then repeated this process for the Light contour of the image.
 Adding a Gaussian Blur and cranking up the radius until everything blended together.

 We lower the Opacity of certain areas so that things blended together better.
 We then created a Layer Mask to paint black over the areas that we didn’t want the effect to be visible.
 Our end product is a stunning image with a subject who looks like she has makeup on.
 It’s crazy to think that we used a reference image from Google as a Guide to contouring makeup.
 Now it’s your turn to get out there and contour Makeup…in Photoshop of course 😉